Cyproterone Acetate in Acne Treatment

-Note: If you are a woman with acne that hasn’t responded to other treatments, and you also want to use birth control, a COC that contains CPA might be a treatment option for you.
-Be sure to talk to your doctor about the risks and benefits of this medication.
+Talk to Your Doctor: If you are a woman with acne that hasn't responded to other treatments, and you also want to use birth control, a COC that contains CPA might be a treatment option for you.
+Keep in mind that any time you alter your hormones it is a serious decision, so be sure to talk to your doctor about the risks and benefits.

 As a 2014 article in Clinics in Dermatology states, "Androgens play an important role in [skin oil] production and excretion.
 This subsequently contributes to the formation of acne lesions."2 Because anti-androgens reduce the amount of androgens circulating in the body, they can help clear up acne lesions.1

-Because anti-androgens reduce the amount of male hormones, doctors prescribe CPA for women only when treating acne.
-Cyproterone acetate can be taken either alone, but when used for acne, it is almost always prescribed in the form of a birth control pill (combined oral contraceptive - COC) that contains both CPA and an estrogen.
+Cyproterone acetate can be taken alone, but when used for acne it is almost always prescribed in the form of a birth control pill (combined oral contraceptive - COC) that contains both CPA and an estrogen.
 In fact, researchers recommend that CPA by itself be prescribed only for women who no longer have a uterus or ovaries or who cannot tolerate estrogens.3

 Expand to read details of studies